-Elizabeth Söderström is a strategic partnerships officer at the Water Foundation.
+Elizabeth Söderström is a senior program officer at the Water Foundation.
 She has spent the last several decades working at the nexus of program strategy and philanthropy delivering resources to address environmental issues in the water sector.
-As part of the Strategic Partnerships team at the Water Foundation, Elizabeth helps develop and deliver on fundraising strategies and leads the foundations in deciding how we monitor, evaluate and learn from our work.
+Previously, as part of the Strategic Partnerships team at the Water Foundation, Elizabeth helped develop and deliver on fundraising strategies.

 Before joining the Water Foundation, Elizabeth was senior director of conservation and development at American Rivers.
 Prior to that she was director of the Sierra and Africa Rivers Program at the Natural Heritage Institute.
-Elizabeth serves on the boards of the Consensus Building Institute, Stockholm Environment Institute – US, and TreeSisters.
+Elizabeth serves on the boards of the Consensus Building Institute, the Stockholm Environment Institute, and CHIRP, a non-profit is guided by the Nevada City Rancheria Tribal Council.
 She also sits on the advisory board of the South Yuba Citizens League.
-She received a BA in English Literature, a BS in Biological Sciences, and an MS in Biological Sciences from Stanford University, as well as a PhD in Wildlands Resource Science and River Science from UC Berkeley.
+Elizabeth received a BA in English Literature, a BS in Biological Sciences, and an MS in Biological Sciences from Stanford University, as well as a PhD in Wildlands Resource Science and River Science from UC Berkeley.